Skip to content

 Close match (similar μ\mu)HigherUncertain outcome = balanced learning

-• Over-focusing on a small set of "most informative" pairs
+• Over-focuses on a small set of "most informative" pairs

-• Missing items that would be informative with a little more exploration
+• Misses items that would be informative with a bit more exploration

 1. For each pendant, sample an appeal value from its posterior: sampleN(μ,σ2)\text{sample} \sim \mathcal{N}(\mu, \sigma^2)

-3. Consider adjacent pairs in this sampled ranking
+3. Look at adjacent pairs in this sampled ranking

-• High-σ\sigma items have wide distributions → their samples fluctuate wildly
+• High-σ\sigma items → wide distributions → samples bounce around wildly

-• Sometimes they sample high (appear at top of ranking)
+• Sometimes they sample high (top of ranking), sometimes low (bottom)

-• This means they naturally end up in comparisons more often!
+• They naturally end up in more comparisons

-• Low-σ\sigma items have narrow distributions → samples are consistent
+• Low-σ\sigma items → narrow distributions → samples stay consistent

-• Only appear in comparisons when they're actually competitive
+• Only get compared when they're actually competitive

 Thompson Sampling is a natural explore-exploit balance: uncertain items get explored, certain items only compete when relevant.

-Pure EΔσ is too greedy.
+Pure E[Δσ]E[\Delta\sigma] is too greedy.
 Pure Thompson is too random.

 python